DimitarGrozev5/trainer-frontend/README.md

 The **ErrorModal** Component internaly uses a **Modal**, but abstracts away the common props, used in all Error messages - the title and the buttons.

+### ContextMenu Component

+The **ContextMenu** Component renders a floating modal, that is attached to it's parent component, by using `position: absolute`.
+The Component also renders a transperant Overlay, that has an onClick event handler, trigering the closing of the Context Menu.

+The Component expects to receive a list of links, that will be rendered as Link components.

 ## Custom Hooks

 ### useForm